-Every breath is an extraordinary and sacred gift.
+Every breath is a sacred gift.
 Without it, we die.
 That’s what makes breath prayers so powerful.
 They connect us to God with every breath.

 Every breath is an extraordinary and sacred gift.
 Without it, we die.
 That’s what makes breath prayers so powerful.
 They connect us to God with every breath, enriching our bodies, minds, and souls.